TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/islogicalserverdisabled.md

 <!--issueDescription-->
 The server <!--$ServerName-->ServerName <!--/$ServerName--> experienced connectivity issues due to an issue with your billing information.

-This issue may have occurred because:

-* You've reached your spending limit
-* Your bill is past due
-* The bill exceeds your credit card limit
-* The subscription was accidentally cancelled
+This issue may have occured due an issue with your spending limit, billing information, or subscription status.
+Please review your account details and latest invoice for further information.
 <!--/issueDescription-->

 ## **Recommended Documents**